gvashwin/PopularPhotos/README.md

 #Popular Photos in Intagram

-This is an android app for dispaying the popular or trending photos in instagram.
+This is an android app for displaying the popular or trending photos in instagram.
 The app was developed using the [Instagram API](http://instagram.com/developer/endpoints/)

 ##Third-Party Librarys Used